pranitshah/Efficient-File-System/README.md

 # Adding a directory:
   Command: mkdir <absolute_path>
   Examples: mkdir /dir_1
-  Note: Absolute path has to begin with /.
-Currently it does not support nested directory creation.
+  Note: Currently it does not support nested directory creation.

 # Rename a directory:
   Command: rename <absolute_path> <new_directory_name>